ChrisPritchard/AdventOfCode/2017/readme.md

 > Collect stars by solving puzzles.
 Two puzzles will be made available on each day millisecond in the advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants one star.
 Good luck!

 I started this early-mid 2019, so again, missed the leaderboard :D

+Day 2017 part 2 was the first problem where I couldn't figure it out.
+The answer was very simple, and I might a note to that effect in the code.

+Very few solutions required much code, this year, which was nice as I went through them all on holiday :)